-I am Dutch; can I bring family members to live with me in the UK after Brexit?
+Can I bring family members to live with me in the UK after Brexit?

-Children born after the transition period
+Coming to the UK after the transition period

 You do not fall under the withdrawal agreement.
 It is not yet known what requirements EU citizens will have to meet if they move to the UK after the transition period and want to bring family members to the UK.
 That will depend on the agreements made by the EU and the UK on their future relationship.
 If no agreements are made, the UK government will decide what rules apply.
 The situation will become clearer in the course of 2020.